 There are several strategies for rate-scalability, including layered scalability, embedded coding, and hybrid layer/embedded coding.
 The scalability modes of most compression standards use layered scalability; this includes MPEG-4 and H.263+ [20, 21].
 In layered scalability, the compressed video stream describes a base layer and one or more enhancement layers.
 The base layer is encoded at the minimum rate necessary to decode the video stream, and its decoding results in the lowest quality version of the video.
-Successive enhancement layers, 64 kb/s base layer, 128 kb/s enhancement layer, and an additional 128 kb/s second enhancement layer can be decoded at 64 kb/s (base layer only, lowest quality), 192 kb/s (base + first enhancement, intermediate quality), and 320 kb/s (base + full enhancement, best quality.)
+Successive enhancement layers improve the quality of the video beyond that of the base layer.
+For example, a video source encoded using three layers, 64 kb/s base layer, 128 kb/s enhancement layer, and an additional 128 kb/s second enhancement layer can be decoded at 64 kb/s (base layer only, lowest quality), 192 kb/s (base + first enhancement, intermediate quality), and 320 kb/s (base + full enhancement, best quality.)
 To decode at a given enhancement level, the receiver requires access the base layer and all enhancements layers up to the given level.